a6patch/docs/docs/merchants/README.md

 ### Merchants Overview

-How to easily take Qredit as payment...
+How to easily take Qredit as payment..